calebnance/expo-arkit/README.md

 # Expo ARKit

-view helpful links for all of the articles from [Evan Bacon](https://github.com/evanbacon) that are used in this repo example.
+view the helpful links section below for all of the articles from [Evan Bacon](https://github.com/evanbacon) that are used in this repo.

 ## install
 `yarn install`